spark2k06/PCXT_MiSTer/TASKS.md

   - Confirm DAC stub ports do not alter base EGA color output.
 - Acceptance:
   - Every palette entry used by standard 16-color modes maps to expected RGB.
+- Verification:
+  - Added `EGA_RGB_MAPPING_AUDIT.md` with expected RGB6 values for standard
+    16-color EGA codes, including the IBM brown exception.
+  - The audit records representative 64-color spot checks covering primary and secondary RGB bits.
+  - The audit confirms `3C7h..3C9h` DAC stub reads do not feed base EGA RGB output, which remains driven by Attribute Controller palette state and Misc Output bit `7`.
+  - HDL simulation could not be run on this machine because no standalone HDL simulator is installed; see `TEST_TOOLS.md`.

 ### EGA-503 - Implement Overscan And Border Color